 This is a Stereo M P 3 recording, with the WB600 Control tones on the left channel.
-So that you can appreciate how they worked the siren sound is on the right channel.
+So that you can appreciate how these worked, the siren sound is on the right channel.

-Roy has kindly sent this photograph of a Tester WB400A from the Belfast ROC Museum.
+Roy has kindly sent this photograph of a Tester WB400A at the 'Ulster Aviation Society Museum'.
 This tester was used to set the correct carrier signal levels in the CCP and Exchange apparatus and locate faults in the distribution network.
 It is a Level Measuring Set ( LMS ) tuned to 72KHz that displays the signal strength on the meter in the range of -65 to +25 dB.
 The unit also contains a speaker unit so the audio modulation could be heard just like listening to a warning receiver.
 The input terminals are on the bottom left hand side in this photograph.
 The designation plate shows it was made in 1962 to diagram WB28029.

 I am not aware of any other piece of test equipment being available to local exchange and field maintenance staff.
 This shortcoming was rectified with the introduction of the new generation of HANDEL.